-The first set of temperature perturbations modifications (hereafter called core set) captures differences in the mean air temperature near the surface and in the vertical by applying the temperature factor.
-In this case, the perturbation modification amounts to $\pm 2$ K at the surface (= 2 x T-factor\\(\frac{2}{2}\)).
+The first set of temperature modifications (hereafter called core set) captures differences in the mean air temperature near the surface and in the vertical by applying the temperature factor.
+In this case, the modification amounts to ± 2 K at the surface (= 2 x T-factor).
 This range was derived from the acceptable range of biases in temperatures in Kotlarski et al. (2014).
-Plots with stronger modifications of $\pm 5$ K covering the full range of the model bias of this particular run are provided in a supplementary material.
-A second set of perturbation modifications served to investigate the effect of differences in the shape of the profiles (e.g. greater or smaller inversions) leading to divergence differences einf the gradients.
+Plots with stronger modifications of ± 5 K covering the full range of the model bias of this particular run are provided in a supplementary material.
+A second set of modifications served to investigate the effect of differences in the shape of the profiles (e.g. greater or smaller inversions) leading to differences in the gradients.
 For this purpose, we determined the divergence of the mean temperature profiles of summers with the highest near-surface temperature or near-surface moisture anomalies from the mean temperature profile of all thirty years to produce five divergence T-factors.
-Chosen were the summers with (1) minimum (cold) and (2) maximum (hot) near-surface temperature, as well as the summers with the (3) minimum (dry) and (4) maximum (wet) near-surface relative humidity, as well as (5) maximum nearsurface specific humidity (wet abs).
+Chosen were the summers with (1) minimum (cold) and (2) maximum (hot) near-surface temperature, as well as the summers with the (3) minimum (dry) and (4) maximum (wet) near-surface relative humidity, as well as (5) maximum near-surface specific humidity (wet abs).
 The year with the minimum near-surface specific humidity corresponds to the cold summer.
-Table 2 summarizes the years chosen for the divergence T-factors and the sign of their surface temperature and moisture anomalies, respectively.
+Table 2 summarizes the years chosen for the divergence Tfactors and the sign of their surface temperature and moisture anomalies, respectively.
 These were added to the temperature profiles from the CTRL run on a daily basis.
-In a second step, the divergence -cases were further modified by adding the same factor used for the core set in order to investigate the effect of differences in the gradient with additional surface warming or cooling on the coupling strength.
-Larger perturbation modification factors up to ±5K were tested, which led to similar patterns of differences, and diverged only in the magnitude of the impact-(not shown) in most cases.
+In a second step, the divergence cases were further modified by adding the same factor used for the core set in order to investigate the effect of differences in the gradient with additional surface warming or cooling on the coupling strength.
+Larger modification factors up to ± 5 K led to similar patterns of differences, and diverged in the magnitude of the impact in most cases.

-Table 2: Anomalies from the JJA mean of the CTRL run in temperature and moisture in years chosen as basis for the alternative factors; \ the cold and dry\abs are the same year.
+Table 2: Anomalies from the JJA mean of the CTRL run in temperature and moisture in years chosen as basis for the alternative factors; the cold and dry_abs are the same year.

+Negative q-anomaly Negative T-anomaly Positive T-anomaly

+cold/dry_abs dry

-Negative q-anomaly cold/dry_abs (1986) dry (1994)
+(1986) (1994)

-Positive q-anomaly hot wet_abs wet
+Positive q-anomaly y • hot wet_abs wet

 (2003) (2010) (2013)

-2.3.2 Moisture perturbation modifications
+2.3.2 Moisture modifications

 Besides the temperature, also the moisture content in the atmosphere is expected to have an impact on the coupling strength.
 Willett et al. (2010) investigated the scaling of concurrent temperature and moisture changes for different regions around the globe based on observations and models.
 For the northern hemisphere, they found that temperature and moisture are strongly positively correlated and that 1 K temperature changes corresponds to on average 8.81% change in moisture.
 The factor for northern (9.66% K-1) and southern (7.74% K-1) Europe slightly deviate.
-Under the assumption that the scaling is valid through the entire atmospheric column, the northern hemisphere factor was used for the moisture perturbationmodifications.
-Hence, the magnitude of the change is dependent of the respective temperature perturbationmodification and the moisture present in the atmosphere in the CTRL.
+Under the assumption that the scaling is valid through the entire atmospheric column, the northern hemisphere factor was used for the moisture modifications.
+Hence, the magnitude of the change is dependent on the respective temperature modification and the moisture present in the atmosphere in the CTRL.
 This ensures two things: First, the relation of temperature and moisture is maintained, and second, the higher atmospheric layers do not experience unrealistic increases in moisture, which could have occurred using fixed factors.
-As for the temperature perturbationmodifications, the mean moisture and the shape of the profiles were modified, but the temporal and spatial variances were not.
+As for the temperature modifications, the mean moisture and the shape of the profiles were modified, but the temporal and spatial variances were not.